-A thick layer of snow crunched underfoot and tiny snowflakes swirled around a skyline filled with Gothic church towers and castle turrets.
-Arriving in Tallinn was like walking into a wintry fairytale.
-Europe’s best preserved medieval city is a beauty at any time of year, but in the short, cold days of winter, snow adds an extra touch of magic.
-In summer it’s a favourite for stag parties drawn in by cheap beer and budget flights.
-But in Tallinn in winter its narrow cobbled streets, grand merchants houses, medieval walls and hidden courtyards are almost deserted.
+A thick layer of snow crunches underfoot and tiny snowflakes swirl around a skyline filled with Gothic church towers and castle turrets.
+Arriving in Tallinn is like walking into a wintry fairytale.
+Europe’s best preserved medieval city is a beauty at any time of year, but in the short, cold days of winter, the snow adds an extra touch of magic.

 Things to do in Tallinn in winter